ankitdhall/lidar_camera_calibration/README.md

 The `cloud_intensity_threshold` is used to filter points that have intensity lower than a specified value.
 The default value at which it works well is `0.05`.
 However, while marking, if there seem to be missing/less points on the cardboard edges, tweaking this value will might help.

 The `use_camera_info_topic?` is a boolean flag and takes values `1` or `0`.
 The `find_velodyne_points.launch` node uses camera parameters to process the points and display them for marking.
 If you wish to use the `camera_info` topic to read off the parameters, set this to `1`.
 Else, the explicitly provided camera parameters in `config_file.txt` are used.

+`MAX_ITERS` is the number of iterations, you wish to run.
+The current pipeline assumes that the experimental setup: the boards are almost stationary and the camera and the LiDAR are fixed.
+The node will ask the user to mark the line-segments (see the video tutorial on how to go about marking [Usage](#usage)) for the first iteration.
+Once, the line-segments for each board have been marked, the algorithm runs for `MAX_ITERS`, collecting live data and producing n=`MAX_ITERS` sets of rotation and translation in the form of 4x4 matrix.
+Since, the marking is only done initially, the quadrilaterals should be drawn large enough such that if in the iterations that follow the boards move slightly (say, due to a gentle breeze) the edge points still fall in their respective quadrilaterals.
+After running for `MAX_ITERS` number of times, the node outputs an average translation vector (3x1) and an average rotation matrix (3x3).
+Averaging the translation vector is trivial; the rotations matrices are converted to quaternions and averaged, then converted back to a 3x3 rotation matrix.

 ### marker_coordinates.txt